Rivce06/Rivce06/README.md

 ## 👋 Hey there!
 I'm Andres

- A Junior DevOps Engineer with a background in technical support and a drive for automation.
+ A DevOps & Cloud Engineer with a background in technical support and a drive for automation.

 I'm on a mission to build scalable infrastructure in the cloud and automate everything I can using tools like Terraform, AWS, and GitHub Actions.